etn-ccis/blui-react-workflows/login-workflow/docs/existing-project-migration.md

 #### Add new actions

-We have added a few more actions in registraionUIActions such as `acceptEula`, `requestRegistrationCode`, `createPassword`, and `setAccountDetails`.
+We have added a few more actions in registrationUIActions such as `acceptEula`, `requestRegistrationCode`, `createPassword`, and `setAccountDetails`.
-For more details, you can check the example app's [RegistraionUIActions Implementation](https://github.com/etn-ccis/blui-react-workflows/blob/master/login-workflow/example/src/actions/RegistrationUIActions.tsx).
+For more details, you can check the example app's [RegistrationUIActions Implementation](https://github.com/etn-ccis/blui-react-workflows/blob/master/login-workflow/example/src/actions/RegistrationUIActions.tsx).

 ### Update your App.tsx